Environmental Stewardship of Indigenous Lands Undergraduate Certificate

 The Environmental Stewardship of Indigenous Lands (ESIL) certificate is an exciting educational opportunity at the University of Colorado Denver (CU Denver), where Indigenous comprises the terms Native American, American Indian, Alaskan Native, and Hawaiian Native.
 The ESIL certificate provides a unique training opportunity for students to combine a passion for protecting natural resources with a desire to communicate across diverse cultures and schools of thought.
 This unique program provides training, internships, and job placement for students interested in environmental issues involving tribal and non-tribal entities.

-The certificate is available to current CU Denver undergraduate students, post-baccalaureate students, and transfer students.
+This certificate is available to full-time and part-time undergraduate students; post-baccalaureate students; and transfer students.
+Students from CU Denver and other institutions are invited to participate.
 While the certificate is open to students from all educational backgrounds, ESIL targets students majoring in science, technology, engineering, and mathematics (STEM).

 Additionally, the ESIL certificate incorporates professional training through extracurricular activities and internships.
-The extracurricular activities provide students with culturally-relevant exposure to topics such as tribal independence, environmental law, transcultural competency, and traditional ecological knowledge (TEK).
-Both the STEM curriculum and culturally-relevant knowledge are applied during internships in which students practice facilitation as tribal liaisons with partner organizations including Indigenous tribes and government agencies (State and Federal).
+The extracurricular activities provide students with culturally relevant exposure to topics such as tribal independence, environmental law, transcultural competency, and traditional ecological knowledge (TEK).
+Both the STEM curriculum and culturally relevant knowledge are applied during internships in which students practice facilitation as tribal liaisons with partner organizations.

 The ESIL program is offered at the undergraduate level.